UniversalDependencies/docs/_en/pos/AUX_.md

 redirect_from: "en/pos/AUX.html"
 ---

-`AUX` covers auxiliaries, that is, grammatical lexemes which characteristically accompany a verbal or nonverbal predicate in a clause and help convey information such as tense, aspect, and modality.
+`AUX` covers auxiliaries, that is, function words which characteristically accompany a main predicate in a clause and help convey information such as tense, aspect, and modality.
 In English, there is a class of modal auxiliaries (PTB MD), and there are several non-modal auxiliaries as well (tagged in PTB as regular verbs: VB, VBP, VBG, VBN, VBD, VBZ).
 All of these fall under `AUX`.
-Clausal negation words are treated separately: see [PART]().
+Clausal negation words and infinitival marker *to* are treated separately: see [PART]().

 The list of allowed auxiliaries is [registered with the validator](https://quest.ms.mff.cuni.cz/udvalidator/cgi-bin/unidep/langspec/specify_auxiliary.pl?lcode=en).
 The following lexemes can be **modal** auxiliaries: